kYangLi/DeepH-dock/docs/index.rst

 ----

-`DeepH-dock <https://github.com/kYangLi/DeepH-dock/>`_ is a **modular, extensible interface platform for quantum materials calculations, dedicated to building efficient and reliable bridges between first-principles calculations and the DeepH (deep learning Hamiltonian) method.** This platform integrates multiple density functional theory (DFT) software interfaces, supports DeepH predictions, and provides standardized data processing. **It also functions independently as a post-processing tool for DFT calculations.**
+`DeepH-dock <https://github.com/kYangLi/DeepH-dock/>`_ is a modular, extensible interface platform for quantum materials calculations, dedicated to building efficient and reliable bridges between first-principles calculations and *the DeepH (deep learning Hamiltonian) method*.
+This platform integrates multiple density functional theory (DFT) software interfaces, supports DeepH predictions, and provides standardized data processing. **It also functions independently as a post-processing tool for DFT calculations.**

 At the core of `DeepH-dock` is **a unified and flexible interface layer that seamlessly connects mainstream DFT packages with the DeepH workflow**, enabling users to generate and utilize deep learning-based Hamiltonians with minimal effort. `DeepH-dock` offers first-class support for heterogeneous computational environments, allowing researchers to orchestrate complex multi-software workflows through a consistent Python API.
 Designed to significantly lower the technical barrier and enhance reproducibility in large-scale quantum materials simulations, `DeepH-dock` is the product of extensive refinement driven by real-world research needs.